elastic/kibana/CONTRIBUTING.md

 yarn test && yarn build --skip-os-packages
 ```

-You can get all build options using the following command :
+You can get all build options using the following command:

 ```bash
 yarn build --help